🏒 Industry Playbooks

 • No-pressure environment

-Fitting & Pickup Experience
+Pickup and Fitting Experience

-The final touchpoints that complete the experience:
+The final touchpoints that complete the retail experience:

 Ready Notification